 Travel medical insurance covers many unforeseen medical incidents and emergencies, but does travel insurance cover dental?
-Tooth pain and other dental emergencies can make traveling uncomfortable and is not something that can be put off until returning home, but like healthcare, dental insurance is not free outside of your home country.
-If you encounter sudden tooth pain or other dental emergencies while abroad, your domestic dental insurance plan will likely not cover.
+Dental emergencies can make traveling uncomfortable and they’re often not something that can be put off until returning home.
+As with your general domestic healthcare insurance, dental insurance will not cover you when you’re out of your home country.
+If you experience sudden tooth pain while abroad, you might be wondering if there’s such a thing as dental travel insurance.

 Does Travel Insurance Cover Dental?

-Some visitors insurance plans provide limited dental coverage, but it is usually only a small fraction of the policy maximum and may only cover limited dental care and dental emergencies.
-Most comprehensive travel insurance plans provide dental coverage for acute emergency dental treatment such as broken teeth, sudden tooth pain, and accidental teeth injury to sound and natural teeth.
+Some visitors insurance plans offer limited dental coverage, but it may only cover emergency dental care.
+Most comprehensive travel insurance plans offer dental coverage for acute emergency dental treatment such as broken teeth or accidental teeth injury to otherwise healthy, natural teeth.

 What Does Travel Dental Insurance Cover?

-Travel medical insurance typically covers dental injuries and emergencies that require immediate attention.
-Travel dental coverage may include the following benefits for sound and natural teeth:
+Travel insurance with dental benefits typically covers dental injuries that occur while the insured is abroad and that require immediate attention.
+Dental coverage may include some coverage for sudden, emergency situations like:

 - Broken teeth